Hello Mamas, today, I just want to share with you some tips on how to celebrate a low-waste Christmas with small kids.

 Preparing food for small kids is easy because they’re very predictable with their choices.
 And besides, they’ll be more excited to open the gifts or eat dessert than to eat the main dish.
 So, it’s very probable that they’ll eat less.

 I’m thinking of trying another dish or two from the compilation of 36 Easy Kid-Friendly Make-Ahead Meals For Busy Moms.
-All the dishes I tried so far from the list were approved by both husband and kids!
+All the dishes I tried so far from the list were approved by both my husband and kids!

 5. Don’t give your kids a LOT of Christmas gifts.